Evidence Management – Implementation and Support

 As for EMI, Shawn Henderson served 18 years as a police officer.
 For 11 of those years he was a sergeant, and five of those years he spent as the supervisor over the department’s evidence management and crime scene investigation units.
 As an officer and supervisor, he developed a curriculum, policies, and procedures; plus, he provided training across multiple disciplines throughout his career.

-His “partner in crime,” James Nally has been with the Orange County Sheriff’s Department for nearly 30 years.
-(March 1993).
+James Nally was with the Orange County Sheriff’s Department for nearly 30 years, before joining Tracker Products in 2022.
 Before his employment with the Sheriff’s Department, James proudly served as a Law Enforcement Security Policeman in the United States Air Force.

 After the military, James started his career with OC Sheriff’s and worked several assignments including correctional and county facilities and field operations providing law enforcement services.
-For the past 20 years, James has been assigned to the OC’sSheriff’s Property & Evidence Unit.
+For 20 years, James was assigned to the OC’sSheriff’s Property & Evidence Unit.

 So yeah… we’d seen it all.
 Or, had we?